 This week’s revelations about British Airways and other companies remind us that while there are many professional and honourable individuals working in the private security and risk management sector, it is a murky and highly-profitable world.

-What is surprising are the rumours that numerous well-known NGOs and charities are making use of multinational private security companies.
-This can be directly, through outsourcing their security risk management, or indirectly, through crisis response insurance policies.
+What is surprising are the rumours that numerous well-known charities are making use of multinational private security companies.
+This can be directly, through outsourcing their security risk management, or indirectly, through crisis response insurance policies, for example.
 Open Briefing has long been uncomfortable with this situation, as it essentially represents the diversion of charitable funds to the private sector for the provision of services that could be managed in-house with the right training and support.
 Of course, commercial providers can be loath to provide such capacity building, as it undermines their business model.

-Open Briefing provides NGOs, charities and activists with an ethical alternative.
-There are seven key factors that distinguish us from the commercial providers currently courting the NGO community:
+Open Briefing provides civil society organisations of all sizes with an ethical alternative.
+There are seven key factors that distinguish us from the commercial providers currently courting the humanitarian and human rights communities:

 - Open Briefing is bound by the code of conduct for members of the International NGO Safety & Security Association, which establishes, maintains and promotes accountable, transparent, equitable and technically-competent safety and security services.

-- We provide services and products that are designed specifically for low-capacity NGOs and other social change agents, not just ‘rebranded’ commercial services designed to provide another income stream.
+- We provide services and products that are designed specifically for low-capacity NGOs and other social change agents, not just repurposed commercial services designed to provide another income stream.

-- As a non-profit, our day rates are at least 25% lower than commercial rates, and any surplus is used to drive innovation and develop free tools for the NGO community, not pay shareholders.
+- As a non-profit, our day rates are at least 20% lower than commercial rates, and any surplus is used to drive innovation and develop free tools for the international NGO community, not pay shareholders.

 - We never knowingly use suppliers or services that invest in or have any links to unethical industries, including the arms trade and the extractive industries.